WELDING GAS MIXTURES

 Carbon Dioxide has a deep narrow penetration with a stiff harsh angle that works well in out-of-position welding.

-Adding Carbon Dioxide to Argon or Helium deepens penetration and stiffens the angle, improving out-of-position welding.
+Adding carbon dioxide to Argon or Helium deepens penetration and stiffens the angle, improving out-of-position welding.

 In small amounts, oxygen added to Helium or Argon deepens the weld penetration and stiffens the arc characteristics.